 The service did not always have enough nursing and non-nursing staff to care for patients and keep them safe.
-Managers regularly reviewed and adjusted staffing levels and skill mix, however the lack of staffing meant that it was often difficult to safely staff wards.
-Bank and agency staff received a full induction.
-Some staff were moved to wards they were not familiar with, to help maintain safer staffing levels.
+Managers regularly reviewed and adjusted staffing levels and skill mix however the lack of staffing meant that it was often difficult to safely staff wards.
+Bank and agency staff had a full induction.
+Some staff were moved to wards they were not familiar with to help maintain safer staffing levels.

-The service had a significant level of vacancy within the health care assistant (HCAs) band.
-There was also a high level of vacancies for registered nurses (RNs).
-In older people services there were approximately 70 HCA vacancies and 42 RN vacancies across both The Royal Bournemouth Hospital and Poole Hospital as at July 2022.
+The service had a significant level of vacancy within the Health Care Assistant (HCAs) band.
+There was also a high level of vacancies for Registered Nurses (RNs).
+In older people services there were approximately 70 HCA vacancies and 42 RN vacancies across both Royal Bournemouth and Poole hospital as at July 2022.
 This impacted negatively on patient care.
-As stated previously in assessing and responding to risk section, there was not always enough staff to provide one-to-one care for those patients requiring this.
-Staff talked about having to prioritise the care provided to patients in terms of what they could achieve, due to the staffing levels and the needs of the patients that day.
+As stated previously in assessing and responding to risk, there was not enough staff to always provide one to one care for those patients requiring this.
+Staff talked about having to prioritise the care provided to patients in terms of what they could achieve giving the staffing levels and the needs of the patients that day.

-Nationally there is a shortage of both HCAs and RNs.
 The trust was aware that lack of RN and HCA staffing was an issue and it was recorded on the corporate risk register.
+Nationally there is a shortage of both health care workers and registered nurses.
 The lack of staffing problem was compounded by issues with staff retention.
 Existing staff were working in difficult conditions, where there was not always enough staff for the wards and therefore the job was more stressful.
-Staff reported they did not always feel supported as they were sometimes moved to unfamiliar wards where they did not have the support of regular colleagues.
-Staff were moved to ensure safer staffing levels across the wards.
+Staff reported they did not always feel supported as they were sometimes moved to wards where they were not familiar and did not have the support of regular colleagues.
 This was not good for staff retention.
 Trust level data stated turnover for staff was regularly between 12% and 14% between August 2021 and May 2022.
+It should be noted when planned staffing levels were challenged the trust used the principles defined in the 2021 NHSE COVID-19 'Principles for the management of demand outstripping the capacity of the nursing workforce on critical care units and adult in patient wards'.

 Managers regularly reviewed and adjusted staffing levels and skill mix however this was often challenging.
 Fundamental care standards were not always being met.
-Matrons and directors of nursing had meetings at least twice daily to review nurse staffing across all hospital sites.
+Matrons and Directors of Nursing had meetings at least twice daily to review nurse staffing across all hospital sites.
 The assessment of safe nurse staffing levels was carried out using a national tool.
-This information was reviewed alongside an assessment to ensure nursing staffing levels met patients' nursing needs.
+This information was reviewed alongside an assessment to ensure nursing staffing levels met patients nursing needs.
 The trust used reported incidents as one way to assess if fundamental standards were met, including those incidents considered as a 'red flag'.
-During the period from March to June 2022, data for older people wards showed there were 43 red flags raised for omission in fundamental care and 30 red flags raised for patient at risk as unable to provide enhanced care (such as one-to one).
-However, staff has told us they did not always report incidents due to pressures on their time and the fact that they were short staffed.
+During the period March to June 2022 data for older people wards showed there were 43 red flags raised for omission in fundamental care and 30 red flags raised for patient at risk as unable to provide enhanced care on a one to one basis.
+These are the incidents reported.
+Staff told us they did not always incident report due to pressures on their time and the fact that they were short staffed.
+Trust wide data shows there was an increase in red flag events to 459 which is 103 more than the same period the previous year.